Complements of discriminants of real singularities of type $X_{10}$: Realization of pictures by adjacent singularities

-The same procedure, in which the perturbation (3840, 1) of the same figure is applied instead of the perturbation (720, 2) of Fig.~5 from \cite{parab}, gives us pictures of page \pageref{prf2} of the present work marked with (67624, -3), {\bf (63700, -3), (22800, -3)}, and the mirror image of the picture marked with (63700, -3).
+has a perturbation shown in the same figure on the left (see Fig.~5 in \cite{parab}, picture marked by (3840, 1)) and also three other perturbations whose pictures are obtained from this one by rotations to the angles $\pi/2$, $\pi$ and $3\pi/2$.
+Applying these four perturbations to the critical point of $\tilde f$ shown in Figs.~\ref{toe81}--\ref{toe83}, we obtain the pictures of page \pageref{prf2} of the present work marked with (67624, \ --3), {\bf (63700, \ --3), (22800, \ --3)}, and the mirror image of the picture (63700, \ --3).

+Also, according to \S 5 of \cite{parab}, any $X_9^2$ singularity has a perturbation shown in Fig.~\ref{pertx92} on the right, see picture (720, 2) in Fig.~5 of \cite{parab}.
+Moreover, it is shown in \cite{parab} that it can be moved also to the {\em negative} of this picture, i.e. to the picture obtained from this one by changing all signs and the rotation by the angle $\pi/4$, and also to three pictures obtained from this negative by the rotations to the angles $\pi/2$, $\pi$ and $3\pi/2$.
+Applying these four perturbations to the critical point of $\tilde f$ at the origin, we obtain three topological pictures marked on page \pageref{prf2} with {\bf (8496, \ --4)}, (25104, \ --4), {\bf (4320, \ --4)}, and the image of the reflection of picture (25104, \ --4) in a horizontal mirror.